prototyp3-dev/echo-voucher/README.md

 ```

 This DApp's back-end is written in Python, so to run it in your machine you need to have `python3` installed.
-The backend uses hsapely library, so you should install libgeos-c on your host (refer to [geos](https://libgeos.org/usage/install/)).

 In order to start the back-end, run the following commands in a dedicated terminal:

 ```shell